Extending torsors over regular models of curves: An example of extension of torsors over a hyperelliptic curve

 \subsection{A hyperelliptic curve whose Jacobian contains a subgroup isomorphic to $(\Z/p\Z)^2$}

 What follows comes from \cite[Lemma 3.3]{GL}.
-Let's give the following hyperelliptic curve $C$ whose affine equation over $\Q$ is given by:

-where $c$ is an integer number different from $\pm 1$ and $p \neq 2$ is a prime.
-Given that in the projective space, this curve has a singularity at one of the two points at infinity, one checks that we have a smooth projective model of the curve over $\Q$.
+Given that in the projective space, the curve $C$ has a singularity at one of the two points at infinity, one checks that we have a smooth projective model of the curve over $\Q$.
 It is covered by the following two affine charts:

 \begin{itemize} \item $y^2=f(x)=x^{2p}-(1+c^2)x^p+c^2$ \hop \item $t^2=s^{2p}f(\frac{1}{s})$ \end{itemize} \hop